 I’ll have even more reason to celebrate that half a decade in Rugby.

 PS.
-The four greatest influences on my life: my paternal grandmother Lucy Livesey, who introduced me to the piano (including Eileen Joyce live), Beethoven and Delius (with Sir Thomas Beecham), opera (Carmen when I was 7 and The Ring shortly after), books, walking, love of food and the advantages of telling the truth; John Steinbeck (The Grapes of Wrath – which I read when in Rugby and the basis of my bloody-mindedness ever since); the British Thomson Houston apprenticeship; my first two full-time editors, Mike Hide, then (1962 – 1966?) editor of Chemical Age, and Fred Roberts MBE, then (1967-1970) editor of Engineering, come a close joint fourth.
+The greatest influences on my life: my paternal grandmother Lucy Livesey, who introduced me to the piano (including Eileen Joyce live), Beethoven and Delius (with Sir Thomas Beecham), opera (Carmen when I was 7 and The Ring shortly after), books, walking, love of food and the advantages of telling the truth; John Steinbeck (The Grapes of Wrath – which I read when in Rugby and the basis of my bloody-mindedness ever since); Dylan Thomas, Bob Dylan and Leonard Cohen; the British Thomson Houston apprenticeship; my first two full-time editors, Mike Hide, then (1962 – 1966?) editor of Chemical Age, and Fred Roberts MBE, then (1967-1970) editor of Engineering, come a close joint fourth.

 PPS: Romania is in there too.